-Afterward the workshop the CEO complained to me about one of his co-founders who had been the most vocal about his concerns: “I don’t understand, we agree we would go without salary for a year.
+After the workshop, the CEO complained to me about one of his co-founders who had been the most vocal about his concerns: “I don’t understand, we agree we would go without salary for a year.
 He is not being fair.”
 I said, “in my experience, a year is too long to ask folks to go without some kind of compensation.
 And it postpones the start of your sales and marketing process.
 It’s easy for me to tell you that it’s a mistake because it’s one that I have personally made before.”

 Trackback from your site.